Identity Theft Prevention

 • Red Flag means a pattern, practice or specific activity that indicates the possible existence of identity theft.

-• The College participates in the Federal Perkins Loan Program
+• The University participates in the Federal Perkins Loan Program

-• The College offers and establishes student payment plans
+• The University offers and establishes student payment plans

 Identifying Relevant Red Flags